xarchived/flask-qucom/README.md

-# fedgal
+# Flask-Qucom
-Qedgal for Flask
+Qucom for Flask